The Social Outfit is a fashion label with a difference!

 We believe that tapping into the creativity of refugee communities leads to empowerment and social inclusion.

-Our goal is to make and sell ethical and sustainable quality products that help financially empower people, and provide customers with unique pieces that tell amazing human stories.
+Our goal is to manufacture and sell ethical and sustainable quality products that help to financially empower people from refugee and new migrant backgrounds, with a particular focus on female humanitarian migrants.
+While doing that, we also aim to provide customers with unique pieces that tell amazing human stories.

 Photo by Levon Baird.